 Dubbed the "Giant Turd" by locals, this 42-foot-tall statue is a tribute to Stawnichy's Meat Processing, a family-run sausage factory famous for its kielbasa.

-Opened in 1959 by a father-and-son team, the factory has never left the hands of the Stawnichy family.
-The son, Edward, took over the factory in 1971 and his daughter now mixes all of the spices used at the shop.
+Opened in 1959, the factory has never left the hands of the Stawnichy family.
+Started by a father and son team, the son, Edward, took over the factory in 1971 and his daughter now mixes all of the spices used at the shop.